 Furthermore, the coroner stated that my father’s third traumatic brain injury was accidental, though the medical records said differently.
 I found out after the fact that his injury was caused by a robbery and assault.
-The head trauma he received in this attack was an underlying cause of his second stroke, which exacerbated his inability to surmise his insulin levels and live alone.
+The head trauma he received in this attack was an underlying cause of his major stroke, which exacerbated his inability to surmise his insulin levels and live alone.

 I connected with The BC Wrongful Death Law Reform Society because I know my father’s story needs to be told.
 I hope one day these laws will change from protecting the wrongdoers to protecting the victims.
 Maybe then we will be able to put an end to all this and gain justice for my father.”